Debond-Protocol/Debond-Governance/README.md

 ## Security Considerations:

-- insure that governance veto address (debondOperator) should be set an cold wallet in order to avoid compromise of the protocol.
+- insure that governance veto address (debondOperator) should be secured by multisig as it has override on some parameters and proposals having `noVote` conditions.

 ## usage: